Introduction

 Value Betting

 A value bet is a wager made to make an opponent call your wager.
 The objective is to bet the maximum amount that will result in a call, and it is typically used by a player holding a strong hand that is likely to win.
-The goal of a value bet is to increase one's profits, which is a crucial aspect of the game, as earning extra money from hands is key to maximizing one's winnings.
+The goal of a value bet is to increase one's profits, which is a crucial aspect of the game, as earning extra money from hands is key to maximising one's winnings.

 The best time for value betting is when you have a strong hand.
 Players use “slow play” when they have a strong hand.
 Although slowly playing a hand is a good way to make more money, sometimes a value bet will get you a handsome amount.